aws-samples/aws-sdk-js-v3-workshop/packages/frontend/README.md

   +export default CreateNote;
   ```

-- Then lazily import components in [Routes.tsx](./src/Routes.tsx), and render them inside a Suspense component
+- Then lazily import components in [Routes.tsx](./src/Routes.tsx), and render them inside a Suspense component.

   ```diff
   -import React from "react";